Cody-W-Tucker/Research/Definitions/SOAR.md

 ## Origin

-**[[SOAR]]**, a cognitive architecture, was originally developed by John Laird, Allen Newell, and Paul Rosenbloom at Carnegie Mellon University.
-It was created to model human cognition and support general intelligent agents capable of performing a wide range of tasks, including decision-making, problem-solving, and natural-language understanding.[^1] [[SOAR]]'s initial development began as John Laird's thesis in 1983, with the goal of creating a system that could encode, use, and learn various types of knowledge.[^1]
+**SOAR**, a cognitive architecture, was originally developed by John Laird, Allen Newell, and Paul Rosenbloom at Carnegie Mellon University.
+It was created to model human cognition and support general intelligent agents capable of performing a wide range of tasks, including decision-making, problem-solving, and natural-language understanding.[^1] SOAR's initial development began as John Laird's thesis in 1983, with the goal of creating a system that could encode, use, and learn various types of knowledge.[^1]

-Over time, [[SOAR]] has evolved significantly.
-One of its key milestones was the development of **R1-Soar**, which demonstrated [[SOAR]]'s ability to scale to moderate-size problems by configuring DEC computers.[^1] Another significant milestone was the integration of **reinforcement learning** and **semantic memory** into [[SOAR]], enhancing its learning capabilities.[^2]
+Over time, SOAR has evolved significantly.
+One of its key milestones was the development of **R1-Soar**, which demonstrated SOAR's ability to scale to moderate-size problems by configuring DEC computers.[^1] Another significant milestone was the integration of **reinforcement learning** and **semantic memory** into SOAR, enhancing its learning capabilities.[^2]

 ## Possibilities